 If you or a loved one has been injured or suffered a fatality due to a pedestrian accident, it is important to take proper recourse.
 You are owed justice and proper compensation for your expenses and suffering.

-The South Carolina pedestrian accident attorneys at Mickelsen Dalton can help you obtain the justice you seek.
+The South Carolina pedestrian accident lawyers at Mickelsen Dalton can help you obtain the justice you seek.
 We are here to help you through this stressful and complex process.
 If you have any doubts, please give us a call today and we will help answer any questions you may have.

 Our personal injury attorneys in South Carolina are tenacious advocates who will always put our clients’ needs before anything else.
 The team at Mickelsen Dalton includes experienced lawyers well-versed in personal injury law and competent staff who will ensure proper case organization.